If you are new to localization, or if you consider yourself a non-technical localization professional, then this blog series is for you.

 - Browser-related errors: different looks and behavior under different browsers

 - Any other defects related to functionality, usability and even application’s ergonomics

 What type of specialist does this work?

 Functionality testing is done by engineering resources experienced in software and web testing; often they also have development background.
 These resources:

 - Possess technical skills and product knowledge

 - Understand the business needs and acceptance criteria the tested product is trying to fill

 - Have a strong understanding of the development process and related testing, including creating test documentation and sometimes automation scripts

 What comes after functional testing?

-Look for the next part in this blog series that will explore linguistic testing.
+Look for the next part in this blog series that will explore localization testing.